Question time: Australia

-Question time, formally known as questions without notice, is an institution in the Commonwealth Parliament and in all state parliaments.
+House Question Time, formally known as questions without notice, is an institution in the Commonwealth Parliament and in all state parliaments.
 Questions to government ministers normally alternate between government members and the opposition, with the opposition going first.
 Questions of ministers are generally asked by their counterpart shadow ministers (or in the case of a minister and corresponding shadow minister are each members of a different House of Parliament, then the shadow minister's representative in the other House asked questions to the relevant minister) in the opposition, and are always asked by backbenchers on the government side.
 In the House of Representatives, the first question is usually asked of the prime minister by the Leader of the Opposition.
 Similar arrangements apply in the Senate.
 To accommodate the distribution of ministers between both chambers, ministers also take on representative roles, answering questions relating to portfolios that are not their own because the responsible minister sits in the other chamber.
 This allows questioners to ask questions about any government portfolio in either chamber.
 This normally includes the Leader of the Government in the Senate representing the prime minister in response to questions asked by senators about general government policy.
 Sometimes a government Minister will arrange for a government backbencher to "ask" a question, commonly called a Dorothy Dixer, to enable the Minister to make a political speech or otherwise score political points.

 Convention allows the prime minister in the House, and the Leader of the Government in the Senate, to terminate question time by asking that "further questions be placed on the Notice Paper".
 This is not a formal motion but an indication that, even if further questions were asked, ministers would not answer them since they are not compelled to do so.
 It is possible in this way to prematurely terminate question time, although this is rare in the House and essentially unheard of in the Senate.
 During the Keating Government, the prime minister attempted to limit the number of questions asked in a way the Liberal Opposition disapproved of.
 To protest the change, the Opposition made random quorum calls through the afternoon for every question they felt they had been denied that day.
 In the House, question time is generally scheduled from 2pm to 3:15 pm on every sitting day; in the Senate, it generally occurs from 2pm to 3pm.
 Apart from divisions, it is the only time the chamber is likely to be filled.

-Tactically, it is considered an important defining characteristic for an Opposition Leader to be able ask a pertinent question of the prime minister or premier, or to single out perceived weak performers in the Ministry.
+Tactically, it is considered an important defining characteristic for an Opposition Leader to be able to ask a pertinent question of the prime minister or premier, or to single out perceived weak performers in the Ministry.